Multi-variate correlation and mixtures of product measures: Abstract

 The first part of this paper sets up the theory of TC and DTC for general random variables, not necessarily finite-valued.
 This generality has not been exposed in the literature before.

 The second part considers the structural implications when a joint distribution $\mu$ has small TC or DTC.
-If $\TC(\mu) = o(n)$, then $\mu$ is close in the transportation metric to a product measure: this follows quickly from Marton's classical transportation-entropy inequality.
-On the other hand, if $\DTC(\mu) = o(n)$, then the structural consequence is more complicated: $\mu$ is close to a mixture of a controlled number of terms, most of them close to product measures in the transportation metric.
+If $\mathrm{TC}(\mu) = o(n)$, then $\mu$ is close to a product measure according to a suitable transportation metric: this follows directly from Marton's classical transportation-entropy inequality.
+If $\mathrm{DTC}(\mu) = o(n)$, then the structural consequence is more complicated: $\mu$ is a mixture of a controlled number of terms, most of them close to product measures in the transportation metric.
 This is the main new result of the paper.